Beekeeping in Slovakia

 Natural conditions of beekeeping

 Motley and rich sources of bee forage allow efficient beekeeping in most areas, which totals 49,032 sq km (19,931 sq mi).
 The climate is moderate and does not exceed, even in the mountain regions, in hard winter, the limits bearable for beekeeping.
 As a rule, the spring comes as soon as early march and the sunny autumn extends until the end of October.
 Slovak honeys are usually mixed, but tasty unifloral honeys are produced as well, most wanted are dark forest honeys, wild raspberry and acacia honeys.
 Growth rates are dependent upon important nectar and pollen sources, such as willows, fruit trees, and most importantly, rape.
 At the end of this initial blossoming season the acacia begin blooming.
-In summertime pollen and nectar originate from clovers, sunflowers and seed crops.
+In summertime pollen and nectar originate from clovers and sunflowers.
 In the northern part of Slovakia the coniferous honeydew is found, especially on spruce and fir.
 This is the principal bee forage in highlands and mountainous parts of Slovakia.
 Other nectar sources in these places include bilberries, raspberries and meadow flowers, all of which are hardy in a cooler climate.
-You can find more facts about Slovakia here.

-The most significant race of bees is the carniolan bee (A.m. carnica).
-This race is autochthonous in the territory of Slovakia, and is popular for good wintering, quick spring growth and calmness.
+The most significant race of bees is the Carniolan bee (A.m. carnica) of Carpathian type.
+This race is autochthonous on the territory of Slovakia, and is popular for good wintering, quick spring growth and calmness.
 The importation of other races of honeybees is not allowed.
-Throughout the country, there are 5 breeding and 30 multiplication stations, which has produced around 9 000 queens in the year 2002.
-Mostly they belong to Slovakian lines of carniolan bee (Kosicanka, Devincanka, Vigor, Vojnicanka, Tatranka, Gemercanka), but importation of some carniolan lines from neighbouring countries (Singer, Vucko, Sklenar, Troiseck) is visible within the last years.
-By appropriate selection and breeding, breeders are determined to select bee colonies that are less inclined to swarm and shows inherent resistance against the Varroa mite.
-Artificial insemination of queens is practised, but not very commonly – around 100 queens yearly.
+Throughout the country, there are breeding stations, which are producing several thousand queens, which mostly belongs to local Slovakian lines of Carniolan bee, but importation of some Austrian and Slovenian Carniolan lines is visible within the last years.
+By appropriate selection and breeding, breeders are determined to select bee colonies that are less inclined to swarm and show inherent resistance against the Varroa mite.
+A few breeders practise also artificial insemination of queens.

 The hives and apiaries

 Until recently many different types of hives were used in Slovakia.
 Currently there is a growing use of unified types of hives.
-Most common frame sizes are 420 x 275 mm (local name Tatran or “B”) and 370 x 300 mm (so called Cechoslovak).
-The hives have double walls.
-Multi-storey hives of Langstroth or Dadant type are increasingly popular, but not such widespread as in other countries of this region.
+Most common frame sizes are 420 x 275 mm or 370 x 300 mm.
+The hives are double walled and insulated.
+Multi-storey hives of Langstroth or Dadant type are increasingly popular, but not such widespread as in other countries.
+The reason should be that we are still as emotionally attached to bees as our ancestors and we wish them to have dry, warm hives protected against bad weather.
 Commercially oriented beekeepers that keep their colonies in bee yards or in mobile trucks engage in migratory beekeeping.
-Colonies are fairly equally distributed throughout the country, which enables good pollination of cultivated and wild plants and thus it is not necessary for beekeepers to migrate to fruit plantations or larger crops of rape and sunflower.
-Today, beekeepers mostly transport their bees to acacia plantations and late fir and spruce forest forage.
+Colonies are fairly equally distributed throughout the country, which enables good pollination of cultivated and wild plants and thus it is not necessary for many beekeepers to migrate to fruit plantations or larger crops of rape and sunflower.
+Today, beekeepers mostly transport their bees to rape, black locust, wild raspberries and coniferous honeydew forest forage.
+More than a quarter of Slovakia is under nature protection, so many beekeepers meet requirements for organic production, but only few are officially recognised as bio-honey producer.
+The main reason for this low number is complicated certification and controlling process together with stagnating prices for organic honey and absence of special supporting financial schemes.